As experts in sourcing and developing print and web-based information resources, careers information officers play a vital role in any careers service

-Careers information officers identify, analyse and assess the suitability and value of information relevant to a careers service or careers information unit.
+As a careers information officer, you'll identify, analyse and assess the suitability and value of information relevant to a careers service or careers information unit.

-Careers information officers provide a service to internal service users, such as current and former students and work colleagues, as well as to external users, such as other organisations and clients.
+As well as providing a service to internal service users, such as current and former students and work colleagues, you'll also work with external users, such as other organisations and clients.

 - planning and hosting events for the service's users.

-- organising, classifying, maintaining and storing information, often using computer applications for access and retrieval;
+- organise, classify, maintain and store information, often using computer applications for access and retrieval

-- searching for information, using hard copy and electronic formats;
+- search for information, using hard copy and electronic formats

-- answering information enquiries from service users and work colleagues;
+- answer information enquiries from service users and work colleagues

-- providing information support to colleagues within the service and to outside associates;
+- provide information support to colleagues within the service and to outside associates

-- planning and giving presentations and information unit tours;
+- plan and give presentations and information unit tours

-- representing the service at internal and external events;
+- represent the service at internal and external events

-- collecting and analysing data for evaluation of the service;
+- collect and analyse data for evaluation of the service

-- planning, designing and supervising IT and website provision;
+- plan, design and supervise IT and website provision

 - Starting salaries for careers information officers typically range from £18,000 to £22,000.